LastHasagi/Python-AI/README.md

 # Java-0-to-100
 Hey, Alucard here !
-I'm studing java and this is my repository starting from 0 to the advanced with this language
+I'm Creating a AI using Python and Flappybird Let's see whats is comming